Federal judge bars Trump administration from adding citizenship question to 2020 census

 “The citizenship data provided to the [Department of Justice] will be more accurate with the question than without it,” Secretary Ross wrote in May.
 “Which is of greater importance than any adverse effect that may result from people violating their legal duty to respond.”

-Fox News' Kathleen Foster and The Associated Press contributed to this report.
+Fox News' Jake Gibson, Kathleen Foster and The Associated Press contributed to this report.